conceptadev/rockets/packages/nestjs-email/README.md

 ### Configuring Email Settings

 First, let's configure the email settings required for the verification system.
 Create a configuration file to set up the mailer options.
-Check the [reference](#reference) for more details about the environment variables:

 ```ts
 // config/mailer.config.ts